bianca9901/cheers-quiz/README.md

 ---
 ## Acknowledgments
+I had a limited timeframe to learn JavaScript as I am doing this course full-time.
+I had no prior experience in js and I wrote my first line of code 17 days ago.
+This project has pushed me to learn so many new skills within a short period of time.
+Therefore, I would like to take a moment to thank myself for my determination and dedication because it has not been easy but it has definitely been rewarding.

 Thank you [Iuliia Konovalova](https://github.com/IuliiaKonovalova), and my uncle Oscar for the guidance during this learning process of mine.
 Your expertise helped me overcome various challenges and teached me a lot during the way.